jdohertydev/maison_lavaux/README.md

     Improve the user experience by guiding users with appropriate input types and placeholders.
     Support accessibility and responsiveness by hiding labels while ensuring fields remain intuitive.
     Provide a foundation for future improvements, such as dropdowns for countries or advanced validation rules.

+Issue with JavaScript and Why CSS Was Used

+Initially, JavaScript was implemented to manage custom increment and decrement buttons for quantity input fields.
+While it successfully controlled these buttons and enforced value limits, it did not disable or hide the browser's default spinner arrows for type="number" input fields.
+These spinner arrows are a built-in feature of modern browsers and are not directly addressed by JavaScript without additional logic, such as altering the input type or blocking arrow key events.
+However, such approaches add complexity and may lead to inconsistent behavior across different browsers.

+To resolve this, CSS was used to hide the spinner arrows.
+This solution is simpler, cleaner, and more reliable, as it directly targets the browser-specific pseudo-elements responsible for rendering the spinners.
+By using CSS, the UI was streamlined without compromising functionality, allowing the custom buttons to handle all user interactions seamlessly.